 As the capital of Arkansas and the state's most populous city, Little Rock is known as a cultural, economic, and transportation center.
 According to the U.S. Census Bureau, approximately 197,357 residents called the city home in 2013, and 37.7 percent of the population ages 25-64 held at least a bachelor's degree.

-Even as the state's largest urban area, Little Rock still offers affordable housing for families and college students.
+Even though it is one of the larger urban areas in the state, Little Rock still offers affordable housing for families and college students.
 As the U.S. Census Bureau notes, the median housing value in Little Rock was only $150,500 in 2013.
-Some of the largest employers in the Little Rock area include Axciom, the University of Arkansas for Medical Sciences, and Heifer International.
+Some of the more well-known employers in the Little Rock area include Axciom, the University of Arkansas for Medical Sciences, and Heifer International.
 In addition to bustling industries, Little Rock is also home to seventeen colleges, universities, and trade schools, including these prominent schools:

 University of Arkansas at Little Rock